 I stayed at Two Seasons Coron and guys, I've never been so relaxed in my life!

 Camiguin is a small island in the southern part of the Philippines.
-Technically it's part of Mindanao but the general safety warnings for this area usually exclude Camiguin (I felt super safe
+Technically it's part of Mindanao but the general safety warnings for this area usually exclude Camiguin (I felt super safe there).

 As this is a volcanic island, it's not really the traditional beach destination.
 But if you want to rent a motorbike (I finally learnt how to ride a real manual one!), jump in a waterfall or are into hiking, this island is perfect.